Norgri/smart-10x-cards/.ai/api-plan.md

   - **URL:** /api/generation-sessions
   - **Description:** Retrieves a list of AI generation sessions for the authenticated user.
   - **Response:**
-    - 200 OK with session data.
+    - 200 OK with the session data.

 - **Get Generation Session Details**
   - **Method:** GET
   - **URL:** /api/generation-sessions/{id}
-  - **Description:** Retrieves details of a specific generation session.
+  - **Description:** Retrieves details of a specific generation session along with associated flashcards.
   - **Response:**
-    - 200 OK with session details and associated flashcards.
+    - 200 OK with session details.
-    - 404 Not Found if session does not exist.
+    - 404 if session does not exist.

 - **List Generation Errors for a Session**
   - **Method:** GET